micropython/micropython/docs/library/pyb.Pin.rst

         x3 = pyb.Pin.board.X3
         x3_af = x3.af_list()

-    x3_af will now contain an array of PinAF objects which are availble on pin X3.
+    x3_af will now contain an array of PinAF objects which are available on pin X3.

     For the pyboard, x3_af would contain: